bin-cli/bin-cli/README.md

   --completion          Output a tab completion script for the current shell --info                Display information about the current project (root, bin directory and config file location) --help, -h            Display this help
-  --version, -v         Display the current version number and exit
+  --version, -v         Display the current version number

 Any options must be given before the command, because everything after the command will be passed as parameters to the script.